kubestellar/kubestellar/docs/poc2023q1/outline.md

   ReplicaSet or Pod objects associated with a given Deployment object).
 - A hierarchy with more than two levels.
-- More than basic security.
+- More than baseline security (e.g., HTTPS, Secret objects, bearer token based service authorization).

 It is TBD whether the implementation will support intermittent connectivity.
-This depends on whether we can quickly and easily get a syncer that creates the appropriately independent targets and itself tolerates intermittent connectivity.
+This depends on whether we can quickly and easily get a syncer that creates the appropriately independent objects in the edge cluster and itself tolerates intermittent connectivity.

 Also: initially this PoC will not transport non-namespaced objects.
 CustomResourceDefinitions are thus among the objects that will not be